 Below are some options you might use to widen the bottleneck:

 - Increasing the resources or capacity

 A typical example of a software development bottleneck is obtaining input from highly-skilled engineers such as solution architects or senior developers.

 The solution, in this case, is to manage their time wisely while training other developers to assist them when required.

 Parallelization can increase process efficiency by optimizing resource usage.
-Things that can be completed independently are carried out in parallel and integrated later on in the process.
+Things that can be completed independently are carried out in parallel and integrated later in the process.

-Parallel processing is expensive, though, as it requires more overhead to manage the parallel streams and some regular handshaking to keep vital information synchronized between them.
+Parallel processing is expensive, as it requires more overhead to manage the parallel streams and some regular handshaking to keep vital information synchronized between them.